thepieterdc/gopos/README.md

 ## Features

 ### Parse an input string into a formatted address.
+This route uses `libpostal` to convert an input query into a formatted address.
+The response format is described [here](https://github.com/openvenues/libpostal#parser-labels).

 If the country of the address is known, it is recommended to pass this along in the request to improve the formatting process (see the second example).

-This route depends on `libpostal`.

 **Example request:**